Rohit98/HELLO-WORLD/README.md

 # HELLO-WORLD
-this is your first demo of github practical
+This is your first demo of github practical